anywhichway/hcx/README.md

 }
 ```

-These will replace attributes of the form `onclick="hcx.myfunction(event)"` on the component.
+These will replace attributes of the form `onclick="myfunction(event)"` on the component and any of its child elements.

 ## Attribute Directives